OpenSees Cloud

 are more

-commands remain useful, especially if you want to
+powerful, the block2D and block3D commands remain useful, especially if you want to

 use quadrilateral or brick elements.